7 Types of Trips to Improve Your Relationship

 Enjoy each other’s company in a beautiful room, have cocktails at the bar, get a massage in the hotel spa and dine at a classy restaurant.
 While you and your partner indulge, you’ll be happier than ever.

-Travel Somewhere Special to You
+Travel Somewhere Meaningful

 Taking a trip to a destination that means something special to one, or both of you is another incredibly easy way to improve your relationship through travel.
 Just as I mentioned above, not every trip needs to be a flashy excursion.
 Sometimes all it takes is showing your partner a place that’s special to you.

-My boyfriend is from western Colorado, and after a quick trip to Denver, we explored Colorado’s western slope, where he grew up.
+My partner is from western Colorado, and after a quick trip to Denver, we explored Colorado’s western slope, where he grew up.
 Taking trips to places that were special to him helped us learn more about one another and connect in such a positive way.

-A Wellness Retreat
+Try A Couple's Wellness Retreat

 While many different types of trips can feel special, (especially beach trips for me), a wellness retreat can offer couples a uniquely different experience.
 There’s something a bit more “feel-good” about them.